On Becoming a Master Naturalist:

 Individuals may sign up for training at a local Host Site by following the links on the right side of this page.
 These field-based training sessions typically last 12 weeks, meeting all day, one day per week.

-Advanced training is offered by Host Sites throughout the state specifically to provide additional training for Master Naturalists in a different physiographic region.
+Advanced training is offered by Host Sites throughout the state and by the State MN Office specifically to provide additional training for Master Naturalists in different biogeographical regions.
 Eight (8) hours of advanced training are required each year as part of your volunteer service requirement.

 Completion of a 12-week SC Master Naturalist course plus 30 hours of volunteer service which includes 8 hours of advanced training.

-3. Complete an advanced training on interpretation skills offered by the State Master Naturalist Office or an interpretation course approved by the State Coordinator.
-Training hours must be entered in the Master Naturalist Online Volunteer Hour Reporting System.
+3. Complete the 6-hour Advanced Training - Interpretation for the Master Naturalist offered by the State Master Naturalist Office or an interpretation course approved by the State Coordinator.
+This is a stand-alone course and does not count towards the 32 hours of advanced training in the additional biogeographical regions nor does it count towards your yearly 8 hours of advanced training to maintain your Master Naturalist certification.
+Training hours must be entered into the Master Naturalist Online Volunteer Hour Reporting System.

-Statewide Master Naturalists are recognized by an emerald placed in the first jewel location on the Master Naturalist name tag.
-Name tags must be sent to the State Office where certification will be verified in the Online Volunteer Hour Reporting System and the emerald awarded.
+South Carolina Statewide Master Naturalists are recognized by an emerald placed in the first jewel location on the Master Naturalist name tag.
+Name tags must be sent to the State Office where certification will be verified from the Online Volunteer Hour Reporting System and the emerald awarded.

 Required Paperwork for Training: